On the word problem for just infinite groups: Finitely generated just infinite groups

-We will use the same scheme that is used both in Kuznetsov's theorem and in the Dyson--Mostowski theorem.
-Two algorithms work in parallel, one of which tries to prove the equality $X=1$ in the group $G$, and the other tries to refute this equality.
-Since one of the two algorithms must necessarily complete its work, the answer will necessarily be obtained in finite time.
+\begin{proof} We will use the same scheme that is used both in Kuznetsov's theorem and in the McKinsey--Maltsev theorem.
+Two algorithms work in parallel, one of which tries to prove the equality $x=1$ in the group $G$, and the other tries to refute this equality.
+Since exactly one of the two algorithms terminates, a definitive answer is obtained in finite time.